sambody/inkscape-grid-maker/README.md

 - ~~Add Grid Maker together with these extensions in Extensions > Guides (instead of Render)~~ - Done
 - ~~Make multi-lingual~~ - doesn't work for individual extensions not part of inkscape (but the files are technicallly ready to be translated)
 - Make written tutorial with images, make a screencast...
+- Merge this extension with my Inkscape Guide tools

 ### Thank you

-Thanks to the creator of the [Inkscape Guides Creator](http://code.google.com/p/inkscape-guides-creator/), the extension which I used as a base for this one.
+Many thanks to the creator of the [Inkscape Guides Creator](http://code.google.com/p/inkscape-guides-creator/), the extension which I used as a base for this one.
 Most of the work was already done, I just adapted it to my needs.

 ### Licence